Aipcecodes/codes/LU - Code of Ethics.md

 Outside the judicial context, the media and journalists should also be guided in the exercise of their professional responsibilities by the principle of respect the anonymity of youth, including security and development could be compromised.
 Thus, the press should refrain from giving details that allow the identification of young stigmatized, whether as victims, third innocent or because they live in serious personal difficulties.
 The law in Articles 18 and 19 on certain provisions of the protection of minors.

-e) The Universal Charter of Human Rights because of the presumption of innocence a fundamental right: “Everyone charged with a crime is presumed innocent until proved guilty according to law in a public trial at which all the guarantees necessary for his defense was insured.
-“The press adheres to this principle without restrictions.
+e) The Universal Charter of Human Rights because of the presumption of innocence a fundamental right: "Everyone charged with a crime is presumed innocent until proved guilty according to law in a public trial at which all the guarantees necessary for his defense was insured.
+"The press adheres to this principle without restrictions.
 The law specifies the obligations of the media in the context of legal proceedings in Articles 12 and 13.

 However, sometimes the press of business taking place outside seize judicial proceedings, but within the public interest to know.
 In this case, the press provides with all the usual recautions to respect the presumption of innocence.

 In the absence of legal proceedings, the journalists will be cautious before revealing the identity of suspects, unless the suspicions are the result of a rigorous journalistic work to bring to light socially reprehensible acts.

-The distinction between legal and business procedures that take place outside the court to explain the wording: “… and avoid publicly present a person guilty of such facts before any official confirmation.
-“Instead of usual formulation “… before any final judgment.”
+The distinction between legal and business procedures that take place outside the court to explain the wording: "… and avoid publicly present a person guilty of such facts before any official confirmation.
+"Instead of usual formulation "… before any final judgment."

 f) The information provided in the media is in the public domain.
 One can therefore be refer, in reporting the substance or quoted.
 In terms of information, the work of other media can be useful to journalists.
 However, the fact that information is disseminated in media does not justify If another media copy or reproduce impunity without mentioning source or without the permission of the author.
 Not only legislation concerning copyright, neighboring rights and databases that disapproves but it is also a matter of professional ethics.